 What you need to understand is, that if you are looking for funding, your funder is like a client.

 And like any other client they want to know why they should spend their money with you.
-Especially now when money is very tight.
+Especially now when money is tight.

 Funding is there to support very specific government targets, such as employability.
 That’s why there was more business start-up funding available in economically deprived areas of the country, such as East London where I worked or Wales and Cornwall where a lot of European funding was spent.

 Why should the government give you money to start a business, which is tax payer’s money after all?
 There is still some funding around, but it is much more specific than ‘this pot of money that you can tap into’.
-There is funding for social enterprises, for specific cultural projects, for young entrepreneurs, for high growth businesses.
+There is funding for social enterprises, for specific cultural projects, for young entrepreneurs, and for high growth businesses.
 For a list of our recommended funding for creative businesses and projects click here.

-But if you are a sole trader or haven’t got a track record then the chances of you getting any funding, are pretty slim.
+If you are a sole trader or haven’t got a track record then the chances of you getting any funding, are pretty slim.
 No client would offer you a major project when you are just starting out.
 Why should a funder trust you with £10,000 if you haven’t proven that you can actually deliver?

 Funding comes with a lot of strings attached, and you will need to achieve specific targets in return for funding.
 Increasingly, existing funding pots have been put together and gone to larger businesses to deliver against larger results.